sa-es-ir/AzureFunctionWithKeda/docs/durable-function.md

 Currently, KEDA Durable Scaler can't make functions scale down to zero.
 The minimum pod number is one.
 Durable Scaler needs to send data to the control/worker queue.
 To achieve this behavior, we need to separate the HTTP and non-HTTP deployments.
 However, the feature seems not working.
 We need to wait until this issue is fixed.

 ## Keda yaml file
-for deploy keda on your kubernetes cluster the [yaml file](../build/durable-function-deploy.yml) would be like this:
+for deploy keda on your kubernetes cluster the yaml file would be like this ([see complete file](../build/durable-function-deploy.yml)):
 ```cli
 apiVersion: keda.sh/v1alpha1
 kind: ScaledObject